Devadoothan: Soundtrack

-The film's songs were composed by Vidyasagar and all lyrics were penned by Kaithapram Damodaran Namboothiri (except the Tyagaraja song "Entharo Mahanu").
-The traditional Tyagaraja song "Entharo Mahanu" was re-mixed with a western classical composition for the film.
+The film's songs were composed by Vidyasagar and all lyrics were penned by Kaithapram Damodaran Namboothiri (except the Tyagaraja song "Entharo Mahanubhavulu").
+The traditional Tyagaraja Pancharatna Kriti "Entharo Mahanu" (composed in Shree Raga) was re-mixed with a western classical composition for the film.
 Vidyasagar won the Kerala State Film Award for Best Music Director for the film.
 The soundtrack was released by the music label Satyam Audios.